sfrias/FB_AI_LibraChain/SecPrivAI/60days/Day04/README.md

 Make an Algebra&Calculus scheme, make some exercises about conditioned probabilities.
-Retake Lesson 2 and start Lesson 3
+<br>Retake Lesson 2 and start Lesson 3